Trucking company LME abruptly shuts down

-ROCK ISLAND, Ill (KWQC) – Freight hauling company LME Inc. announced Friday it has ceased operations.
+ROCK ISLAND, Ill (KWQC) – Trucking company LME Inc. announced Friday it has ceased operations.

-The carrier, which has a terminal in Rock Island, has more than 600 drivers operating 1,200 tractors and trailers around the Midwest, according to the company’s website.
+The carrier, which has a terminal in Rock Island, has more than 600 drivers operating 1,200 tractors and trailers hauling freight around the Midwest, according to the company’s website.

-LME announced Friday on its website the company “will no longer be making pickups or deliveries of freight due to unforeseen circumstances and have ceased operations.”
+LME posted on its website Friday the company “will no longer be making pickups or deliveries of freight due to unforeseen circumstances and have ceased operations.”

 The company serves all of Iowa and Illinois among other Midwestern states and has a client list which includes John Deere and 3M.